-Your Child's Learning Journey SUMMER 2024
+Your Child's Learning Journey

+SUMMER 2024

-An overview of the spring curriculum for Year 5
+An overview of the spring curriculum for Year 6

-ENGLISH

-This term, children will begin the term by reviewing and improving their last piece of work.
+ENGLISH This term, children will begin the term by reviewing and improving their last piece of work.
 They will then create a newspaper report linked to their topic Britain at War before creating a description of the Trenches.

-MATHEMATICS

-Your child will complete six mini-units in Mathematics this term.
-These are:

-Shape: Your child will work to compare angles, estimate and measure angles in degrees (°) and draw angles of a given size.

-Position and Direction: Children will learn about coordinates, lines of symmetry, and translation.

-Decimals: Children will work to multiply and divide numbers by 10 and 100; understand this as equivalent to making a number 10 or 100 times the size, or 1 tenth or 1 hundredth times the size.

-Negative Numbers: Children will learn to compare, count, and order negative numbers.

-Converting Units: Children will convert between units of measure, including using common decimals and fractions.

-Volume: Children will learn about calculations of cubic centimeters and work to compare and estimate capacity.

-If you would like to support your child with this topic at home, you can find a comprehensive selection of support videos here.
+MATHEMATICS Your child will complete three mini-units in Mathematics this term.
+These are: • Shape In which your child will work to measure and classify angles.
+Focusing particularly on triangles, they will draw, compose, and decompose shapes according to given properties, including dimensions, angles and area, and solve related problems. - Position and Direction Children will learn in more depth about quadrants and coordinates. - Once they complete these units they will work to consolidate their learning from the last year to prepare for the transition to secondary school.
+If you would like to support your child with this term's units at home, you can find a comprehensive selection of support videos here.

 ART

 Spring 1 - Abstraction

 This project immerses children in the intriguing world of abstract art, focusing on concepts of abstraction and distortion.
 Children will learn how artisits used abstract art as a way to respond to the horrors of World Wars I and II.
 Children will learn about the visual elements of abstraction and significant abstract artists.